A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The equation of state of uniform nuclear matter

 The magnitude of the symmetry energy at saturation density $J$ is constrained mainly from nuclear mass model fits to experimental data \cite{Myers1966,Moller1995,Pomorski2003,Liu2010}.
 Care must be taken when interpreting predictions for $J$, since often different definitions for the symmetry energy at saturation are used, for example differing in the use of the parabolic approximation.
 Moreover, in mass model fits, $J$ depends significantly on what surface symmetry energy is used, e.g. \cite{Danielewicz2009}.
 We take as a conservative range $25 < J < 35$ MeV.

-Constraints on the density dependence of the nuclear symmetry energy have been obtained in analyses of a variety of nuclear experimental data \cite{Li2008,Tsang2009}.
+Constraints on the density dependence of the nuclear symmetry energy have been obtained in analyses of a variety of nuclear experimental data \cite{Li2008,Tsang2009,Tsang2012}.
 Recent modeling of isospin diffusion in heavy ion collisions involving $^{112}$Sn and $^{124}$Sn extracted constraints of 62$< L <$107 MeV using the IBUU04 transport model \cite{Chen2005,Li2005} and 45$< L <$103 MeV using the ImQMD molecular dynamics model \cite{Tsang2009} respectively.
-The extraction of the range of $L$ is model dependent; the two ranges quoted here, whereas they overlap significantly, are from the two different transport model analyses.
-A study of isoscaling data from multifragmentation reactions yields $L \sim 66$ MeV \cite{Shetty2007}.
-A constraint from the analysis of pygmy dipole resonance (PDR) data gives 27$< L <$60 MeV \cite{Klimkiewicz2007} and from the analysis of the surface symmetry energies of nuclei over a wide range of masses gives 75$< L <$115 MeV \cite{Danielewicz2007}.
+The extraction of the range of $L$ is model dependent; the two ranges quoted here, while they overlap significantly, come from two different transport model analyses.
+A study of isoscaling in multifragmentation reactions yields $L \sim 66$ MeV \cite{Shetty2007}.
+Analyses of pygmy dipole resonance (PDR) data gives 27$< L <$60 MeV \cite{Klimkiewicz2007} and the analysis of the surface symmetry energies of nuclei over a wide range of masses gives 75$< L <$115 MeV \cite{Danielewicz2007}.
 A measurement of neutron skins of a wide mass range of nuclei has led to an estimate of 25$< L <$100 MeV \cite{Centelles2009}.
-Combining data on the neutron skin thickness of Sn isotopes and isospsin diffusion and double n/p ratios in heavy ion collisions, a range of $40 < L < 70$ MeV is obtained \cite{LieWenChen2010}, while constraints on the global nucleon optical potential from nucleon-nucleus reactions and single particle energy levels of bound nuclear states leads to a range $30.2 < L < 75.2$ MeV \cite{ChangXu2010}.
-For the latest and more extended discusssions on the experimental constraints on $J$ and $L$, we refer the reader to the NuSYM11 (Nuclear Symmetry Energy Workshop 2011) website \cite{nusym11}.
-We take as a conservative range $25 < L < 115$ MeV, noting however that more recent studies favor the lower half of this range \cite{RocaMaza2011, Liu2010}.
+Combining data on the neutron skin thickness of Sn isotopes and isospin diffusion and double n/p ratios in heavy ion collisions, a range of $40 < L < 70$ MeV is obtained \cite{MSL01}, while constraints on the global nucleon optical potential from nucleon-nucleus reactions and single particle energy levels of bound nuclear states leads to a range $30.2 < L < 75.2$ MeV \cite{ChangXu2010}.
+We take as a conservative range $25 < L < 115$ MeV, noting however that more recent studies tend to favor the lower half of this range \cite{RocaMaza2011, Liu2010}.

-As a representation of the above uncertainties, we focus on the PNM EoS as this enables us to make contact with microscopic calculations the predictions of which, at low densities, are now quite robust.
+To represent the above uncertainties, we will focus on the PNM EoS as this enables us to make contact with microscopic calculations in the following section.
 For a given model, the SNM EoS ($\delta=0$) and the symmetry energy fixes the PNM EoS.
-The PNM EoS for the MSL and BD models at a constant value of $J=35$ MeV with $L=25, 70, 115$ MeV are plotted in the left panels of Fig.~1.
-For constant $J$, the MSL and BD EoSs match closely for low densities and high values of $L$.
+The PNM EoS for the MSL model at a constant value of $J=35$ MeV with $L=25, 70, 115$ MeV is plotted in Fig.~1a.